CrowdStrike/automactc/README.md

 The name of the tar archive follows the following naming convention:

-    prefix,hostname,serial,ip,automactc_runtime.tar
+    prefix,hostname,ip,automactc_runtime.tar

 The first field, prefix, can be specified at runtime with -p.
 If unspecified, the prefix is set to automactc-output.
 The other fields are populated from data gathered at runtime.
 This is useful when running automactc on several systems for a single incident.

     automactc.py -m all -p granny-smith

-While the default behavior is to generate a tarball, use of the -notar flag will prevent the creation of a tar archive and will leave the output files as-is in the output directory.
+While the default behavior is to generate a tarball, use of the -nt flag will prevent the creation of a tar archive and will leave the output files as-is in the output directory.

 	automactc.py -m all -p granny-smith -nt